-The slope on Cooper’s Hill in Gloucester, the setting for the world-famous event, is in fact so steep that very few contestants manage to stay on their feet, instead tumbling head-over-heels down the hill in a desperate effort to catch the coveted dairy prize – a weighty 8lb Double Gloucester.
+The slope on Cooper’s Hill near Gloucester is so steep that very few contestants manage to stay on their feet and end up tumbling head-over-heels down the hill in a desperate effort to catch the coveted dairy prize – a weighty nine-pound Double Gloucester.